olegantonyan/typerb/README.md

 # Typerb

 Proof of concept type-checking library for Ruby 2.6.
+Works with previous versions too with some limitation (see below).

 ```ruby
 class A